2i2c-org/team-compass/services/interactive-computing/budget-alerts.md

 We now have setup budget alerts for all cloud projects where we pay the bill from the cloud provider, independently if we pass through these costs or not to the community.
 However, we currently don’t look to setup budget alerts for communities paying their cloud provider bill directly.

-These alerts are being sent to the 2i2c freshdesk account.
+These alerts are being sent to the 2i2c Freshdesk account.

 ## What to do when such an alert is triggered